 Barron added, “I do have that grit about me, and I do have that realism of representing real Black women out in the world.”

-Barron, who hails from Reno, NV, with a Mexican mother and Black father, said her upbringing by resilient women helped keep her grounded in Hollywood’s unpredictable world.
+Barron, who hails from La Puente, California, with a Mexican mother and Black father, said her upbringing by resilient women helped keep her grounded in Hollywood’s unpredictable world.

 “If you meet the women in my family — they don’t play,” said Barron.
 “They’re very straightforward, they’re about their business, they’re about their money… and telling you the truth about yourself.
 It might be a little rough sometimes… and I think that’s why I’m okay with being myself.”